Long before the summer comes to a screeching halt, a new season is already in full swing.

 It really is that simple.

-Diets that are high in processed, poorly-sourced, and nutritionally-void foods not only don’t fuel a growing child’s body with much needed nutrients, they also have the potential to increase inflammation in the body and can severely depress a child’s immunity.
+Diets that are high in processed, poorly-sourced, and nutritionally-void foods not only don’t fuel a growing child’s body with much needed nutrients, they also have the potential to increase inflammation in the body and can severely depress your child’s immunity.

 Let me put it this way: you’re not doing your child any favors this flu season if you’re feeding him with CONVENIENCE which would be a diet that might be easy to get but is likely rich in inflammatory foods.